djadk84/ansimple/README.md

 # ansimple
-Simple example of ansible module
+Simple example of ansible tricks that will help you out.